 Inks can be formulated in an infinite number of ways to meet specific application requirements.
 The inks we carry are standard formulations which are intended to cover most marking applications.
 Although the application recommendations made on our website are based on tests conducted by our supplier, the customer should conduct performance tests for their specific application to ensure that the inks selected meet their specific application requirements.
-In all cases, Universal inks are formulated for industrial use only!
+In all cases, Universal Inks are formulated for industrial use only.

 We carry two basic solvent types in the manufacture of inks, alcohol and petroleum solvents.
-There are various grades of solvent within each type, which basically relate to the speed by which the solvents evaporate or dry.
+There are various grades of solvent within each type, which generally relate to the speed at which the solvents evaporate.
 In addition to solvent variations, some inks are pigmented, which contain ground solids to impart color to the ink and some are dye type which contain liquid color.
 It is important to thoroughly understand the characteristics of the various inks prior to making a selection for a particular application.

 Non-porous inks dry through evaporation of the ink solvents, leaving the dye or pigment on the surface of the material.
+Metal or plastic are a good example of non-porous surfaces.
 Some amount of resin or “binder” is added to the formulation to bind the pigment or dye to the surface once the solvents have dissipated.
 The amount and type of resin used in the formulation determines the ability of the ink to resist chipping, peeling, weathering and subsequent solvent resistance.
-It is also important to note that the ambient temperature and humidity in the area where inks are applied can have a dramatic affect on the drying characteristics of inks.
+It is also important to note that the ambient temperature and humidity in the area where non-porous inks are applied can have a dramatic affect on the drying characteristics of the ink.
 Generally speaking, the warmer the ambient temperature and the lower the humidity, the faster the inks will dry.

 Find our inks by clicking here.